 Yesterday, when talking about serendipity, as surely this was such a case, we talked about other such happenings.
 I told her about a woman I met recently who had arrived from Montreal and had lived in the same suburb as we had many years earlier.
 I told about the woman I spoke to on a bus going to Oxford some years ago.
 She had a brother living in New Zealand.
 Did I know Wellington?
 Well, yes I live there.
 Did I know Scots College?
 Well, yes my son and grandsons went there.
 Her brother was the Headmaster of Scots.
 And there have been many more such experiences.

 But the strangest of all was some 30 years ago.
 I had a friend with whom I worked.
 One day she said she had a school friend, now living in Majorca, coming to visit.
-Her friend was Scottish and Jean, my friend, thought we should meet.
-On the day, with husband out at sport, the two women duly arrived for afternoon tea.
-During the course of conversation, I was asked by Jean’s friend where my husband came from in Scotland.
+Her friend was Scottish and Addison, my friend thought we should meet.
+On the day, with DYS out at sport, the two women duly arrived for afternoon tea.
+During the course of conversation, I was asked by Addison’s friend where my husband came from in Scotland.
 I replied Dunoon to which her reply was she had lived in a small village beside Dunoon.
 “Well, I said, it was really Kirn but it was such a small place that I never expect anyone to know of it” Her response was that in fact, she came from Kirn.
 Imagine my surprise then when I found out she was the daughter of the local dentist whose house my Father-in-Law had purchased when he remarried.

 So imagine.
 Two young girls meet at school in Colchester, England.
 Then each goes their own way while keeping in touch.
-One went to Majorca with her husband, the other to Wellington New Zealand with hers, Some 30 years later, two other women meet in Wellington and become friends.
+One went to Majorca with her husband, the other to Wellington, New Zealand with hers, Some 30 years later, two other women meet in Wellington and become friends.
 The second woman is married to a Scotsman who comes from a small village on Scotland’s West Coast.
 Years later the three women meet and surprise, surprise the woman from Majorca was born and bred in the same small village as the Scotsman and what’s more, lived in the house now being lived in by the Scotsman’s father.
 Small world indeed.